Some status dynamics of freedom, choice and liberation and some implications for

 Freedom involves the power and disposition to choose.
 Liberation is the expansion of choice from constraint.

 1. Freedom is constrained by the choices possible (the choices both recognized and actionable.)
+The circumstances of the world constrain.

 2. Choices are restricted by a person's values, knowledge and competencies and by their disposition to defensive shame, guilt and anxiety.
 A person’s powers and dispositions can be shaped by coercive power, by a restricted agenda, and by the acceptance of a “natural order of things” (Steven Lukes).